misiektoja/spotify_monitor/docs/troubleshooting.md

 * Notifications
 * Summary

 Doctor loads the same settings as a normal run.
 It checks the Spotify login, connection and selected target.
 If complete legacy OAuth credentials are present, it requests a temporary token and checks track metadata.
 A failed legacy check becomes a warning when the web-player fallback works.
 Doctor also checks configured email and webhook settings without sending a message.
 It does not create logs, CSV files, flag files or OAuth caches.
-It does not change configuration or `.env` files.
+Friend Activity Doctor does not change configuration or `.env` files.
+Focused scrobble health Doctor may atomically update `SPOTIFY_SCROBBLE_REFRESH_TOKEN` if Spotify rotates it while access is checked.

 In an interactive terminal, Doctor can offer one real delivery test for each notification channel that passes its checks.
 Each prompt defaults to No. Answering Yes to the email prompt sends one test email.
 Answering Yes to the webhook prompt sends one Discord or ntfy message.
 Doctor does not offer delivery tests when it runs without an interactive terminal.